DCC-EX/dcc-ex.github.io/docs/reference/hardware/microcontrollers/arduino-uno.md

 ![Arduino Uno R3](/_static/images/microcontrollers/uno.png)

-Setting up the UNO is essentially the same as setting up a Mega, so refer to the `/ex-commandstation/diy/assembly`{.interpreted-text role="doc"} page for information on setting up this microcontroller.
+Setting up the UNO is essentially the same as setting up a Mega, so refer to the `/ex-commandstation/diy/assembly` page for information on setting up this microcontroller.

 :!!! warning "::: title
 Warning"